A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What can FSA funds be used for?

 Section 4402 of the CARES Act also changed the rules to allow menstrual products to be purchased with FSA funds.
-The new rules that allow FSA funds to be used for over-the-counter medications and menstrual products are retroactive to January 1, 2020, and are permanent changes (ie, they will remain in place even after the COVID-19 emergency period ends).
+The new rules that allow FSA funds to be used for over-the-counter medications and menstrual products are retroactive to January 1, 2020, and are permanent changes.
+So they have remained in place even though the COVID-19 emergency period ended in 2023.

 Footnotes